Homostiidae: Cathlesichthys

-A genus of homostiid from Wee Jasper, living during the Early Devonian.
+A genus of homostiid from the Wee Jasper reef of New South Wales, Australia, living during the Early Devonian.

 Euleptaspis

 This genus is known from isolated plates and fragments from Lower Devonian-aged strata in Spitzbergen and Germany.
 The holotype of the type species, E. depressa, is a paranuchal plate very similar to those seen in coccosteids.

-Dhanguura?
+Dhanguura

-A very large, primitive form from the Early Devonian Taemas-Wee Jasper Reef fauna.
+A very large, primitive form from the Early Devonian Wee Jasper reef of New South Wales, Australia.
 Its discoverer, Gavin Young, hypothesizes that it may have been a filter-feeder.

 Homosteus

 The type genus, known from both complete and fragmentary fossils in Europe, Russia, and North America.

 Tityosteus

 Tityosteus is thought to be the largest vertebrate known from the Lower Devonian, with an estimated length of 2.5 meters.
 The holotype is an incomplete individual from the Hunsrück.